God (John Lennon song): Recording

+Composition and meaning

+There are three sections in the song.
+Lennon later said he preferred writing songs drawn from personal experience, and viewed "God" as part of a more autobiographical style that emerged during the making of John Lennon/Plastic Ono Band.

-In the first section, John Lennon describes God as "a concept by which we measure our pain".
+In the first section, Lennon describes God as "a concept by which we measure our pain".
+Lennon later said the line emerged from discussions with primal therapy founder Arthur Janov about belief and emotional pain.

-In the second, Lennon chants a list of things he does not believe in, ending by stating that he just believes in himself (individuality) and his wife (Yoko).
-He rejects magic, the I Ching, the Bible, tarot, Hitler, Jesus, Kennedy, the Buddha, mantra, the Gita, yoga, kings, Elvis, Zimmerman (Bob Dylan), and his former band (the Beatles).
+In the second section, Lennon chants a list of things he does not believe in, ending by stating that he just believes in himself and his wife (Yoko).
+He rejects magic, the I Ching, the Bible, tarot, Hitler, Jesus, Kennedy, the Buddha, mantra, the Gita, yoga, kings, Elvis, and Zimmerman (Bob Dylan).
+The sequence culminates in the declaration "I don't believe in Beatles".
+Lennon later said the sequence of "I don't believe in" statements developed spontaneously during the songwriting process, and described the Beatles as "another myth".

 The final section describes Lennon's change since the break-up of the Beatles.
-While the Beatles were basically his family throughout the 1960s, he refers to Paul McCartney's 1965 Beatles song "Yesterday", and states that he is no longer the "Dreamweaver" or "The Walrus", but just "John".
-The final line of the song, "The dream is over", has been seen as declaring the end of the 1960s quest for meaning.
-"If there is a God", Lennon explained, "we're all it".
+While the Beatles were effectively his family throughout the 1960s, he refers to Paul McCartney's 1965 Beatles song "Yesterday", and states that he is no longer the "Dreamweaver" or "The Walrus", but just "John".
+Lennon later said the phrase "the dream is over" referred not only to the Beatles but also to the broader ideals of the 1960s counterculture.
+Lennon also said, "If there is a God, we're all it".

+Especially given its position near the end of side two, "God" can be considered to be, in the words of writer Nicholas Schaffner, the album's "Big Statement".
+Lennon had a goal of denouncing idols he believed to be false, as well as disassociating himself from icons, roles, and beliefs he had once embraced.

+In 1979, music writer Greil Marcus proclaimed that "John's singing on the last verse" of the track "may be the finest in all of rock."
+And in his 1979 volume Stranded: Rock and Roll for a Desert Island, the only solo Lennon work that Marcus selected for his 45-page essential discography was "God".

 Legacy

+The Irish rock band U2 included a track called "God Part II" on their 1988 album Rattle and Hum.
+Variously an homage, an answer song, and a riposte to the original, it shows an affection for Lennon but disagrees with his central premise.
+Yet another response to those came from the Christian rock artist Larry Norman with the song "God Part III" on the 1991 album Stranded in Babylon.

 English musician David Bowie, a friend and one-time musical collaborator with Lennon, wrote and recorded the song "Afraid", which was included in his 2002 album Heathen; one of the song's lyrics, "I believe in Beatles", is a rejoinder to Lennon singing "I don't believe in Beatles" in "God".